Breast Mesh Reconstruction Surgery Gaining Popularity Despite Safety Concerns, Lawsuits

 Breast Mesh Reconstruction Lawsuits

-Despite these warnings, manufacturers have continued to promote the products for breast surgery, which has now led to a growing number of breast mesh reconstruction complications being reported, as sales continue to rise.
+Despite these warnings, manufacturers have continued to widely sell these products for use during breast surgery, which has now led to a growing number of breast mesh reconstruction complications being reported, as sales continue to rise.

 As a result, breast mesh injury lawyers are now investigating potential lawsuits for women who claim they were never informed that the products were not approved for use in the breast, or of the injuries or side effects that have become so common.